Heritage Steam Railway Steam Locomotive Tender Water Tank Corroded Problems

 - Extend the working life of the tender by 25 – 30 years.

-The tank is made from carbon steel and is of a horizontal irregular shaped rectangular design and is fitted with a complex structure latticework baffles and bracings.
+The tank is made from carbon steel and is of a horizontal irregular-shaped rectangular design and is fitted with a complex structure of latticework baffles and bracings.

 The water within the tank contains chemical water treatment additive/s.